 The words Public Key, Public Address and Address in the original context of Bitcoin mean the same.
 Bitcoin and similar cryptocurrencies on transparent blockchains have one Private and one Public Key.
 It doesn't matter if you say Public Key, Public Address or Address, but the Private Key is not generally referred to as a Private Address.
-To avoid confusing the two keys, we agreed it's easier, and probably safer, to say Public Address and Private Key.
+To avoid confusing the two keys, it has become common parlance, and probably safer, to say Public Address and Private Key.

 If someone ever asks you to share your private keys, be immediately wary of them - and don't share them!